Signs of a Kundalini Awakening

 We can express who we are, and feel our connection to the Divine more and more.
 We can begin to do what we came here to do.

 Maybe that means we become a yoga teacher.
 Or we write.
 Or we create art.
 Or we run a non-profit organization.
 Or we become a great parent.
 Or we volunteer in our community.
 Yogi Bhajan said, “By giving from the heart, we reconnect to that source, elevating our soul and fulfilling our destiny.”
 It can show up in countless ways, but when we are living out our destiny, we feel a sense of purpose and energy, a willingness to do whatever it takes to be of service and show up with our gifts.
 And the Universe tends to support us in doing this, giving us opportunities to share what we have learned and experienced.
-The point of a kundalini awakening isn’t to be able to see people’s auras or have esoteric powers, but to show up and be of service to our world.
+The point of a kundalini awakening isn’t to be able to see people’s aura colors or have esoteric powers, but to show up and be of service to our world.
 To become who we were meant to be.
 To live in integrity with our own spirit.

 What To Do If You Are Experiencing a Kundalini Awakening

 Try out a Kundalini Yoga class.
 This ancient technology was designed to clear out the energetic blocks and stimulate your own healing potential.
 If you are experiencing anxiety and uncomfortable symptoms, stay in the body, not in your the head.
 Pay attention to what bothers your nervous system, and avoid those things, especially before bed or upon waking.

 Increase self-care.
 Watch the mind’s tendency to overthink or get obsessive.
 Take it easy.
 Decrease stress.
 Find ways to serve others.
 Trust the process.
 Find others who are like-minded, either in person or through a virtual community.
 Develop your daily practice of yoga and meditation.
 Eat well, let go of old habits and addictions.
 Know that you are not alone, and that more and more people are being called to leave their old lives behind them, and step forward into the life they are meant to live.